osm2vectortiles/osm2vectortiles/docs/use-public-cdn.md

 ## Using the Service

-The demo tile server address is: http://osm2vectortiles.tileserver.com/v1.json
+The demo tile server address is: <a href="http://osm2vectortiles.tileserver.com/v1.json" target="_blank">http://osm2vectortiles.tileserver.com/v1.json</a>